sunb26/ZOOMER-StormHacks2022/README.md

 ## How we built it
 In no particular order...

-Twilio
-Python
-Flask Framework
-DialogFlow by Google Cloud
+Twilio, Python, Flask Framework, DialogFlow by Google Cloud, Alpha Vantage API, Finnhub API, Shell
-Alpha Vantage API
-Finnhub API
-Shell

 # Inspiration